ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 * `generated/scheduler.h`
 * `simple.dot` (the graphviz representation of the graph)

 A graphical representation of the graph is generated in graphviz dot format.
-If you have graphviz installed, you can generated a `png` file representing the graph with:
+If you have graphviz installed, you can generate a `png` file representing the graph with:

 `dot -Tpng -o simple.png simple.dot`